The Optimal Age for Federal Employees to Retire: Exploring FERS Retirement Options

 60 – Big Decisions to be Made

-Federal employees are eligible to retire at age 60, however there is a big decision on whether to wait until age 62 for a much larger pensoin amount for life.
-If you meet the age of 60 and have at least 20 years of service you can retire on an immediate, unreduced pension.
+Federal employees are eligible to retire at age 60 if you have at least 20 years of service.
 In addition, you would be eligible for the FERS annuity supplement until age 62.
+However, most federal employees should consider staying until age 62 for a significantly larger, guaranteed monthly pension.

 62 – The “Bonus” Retirement Age